January 5, 2017 by Ed Kennedy

 Legal Issues Can Also Arise

-Disclaimer: this section is for informational purposes only and does constitute legal advice.
+Disclaimer: The following section is for information purposes only and does not constitute legal advice.
+The author urges you to obtain professional advice if you desire legal advice.

 Just because a name doesn’t go on the byline doesn’t mean a ghostwriter gets a free pass for creating work that could be against the law.
 In turn, it’s unlikely the law would excuse the contribution to any content or website that is known or reasonably suspected to be illegal with a defence composed simply of ‘Hey man, my name isn’t actually on it, I just wrote it!’